FortneyMFG/AgOpenGPS-Nexus/docs/SRS/sections/05_Frontends.md

 - Operators welcome metadata-driven dashboards if they ship with presets and inspector upgrades rather than requiring manual wiring per layer.【F:docs/SRS/options/O-UI-5_MetadataDrivenDashboards.md†L52-L64】
 - The Avalonia desktop frontend is now viewed as the preferred successor because it keeps one C# codebase and can slide into the Windows quick-start flow before expanding to Pi/CM5 deployments.【F:docs/SRS/options/O-STACK-1_DotNet8Avalonia.md†L1-L79】
 - Remote-first clients are attractive if they piggyback on the Core without forcing Windows operators to learn a new UI overnight.【F:docs/SRS/options/O-FRONT-6_RemoteClients.md†L21-L34】
+- Simulation tooling should reuse the same controls regardless of data source so operators can blend hardware inputs with plugin-provided scenarios without context switching.

 ## Open questions
 - Which screens must be mirrored vs. reimagined for mobile?